10 recommended Japanese whiskies [at low price – up to 5,000 yen]

 As the product name “World Blended” indicates, it is a blend of original spirits made in five regions of the world (*), including Japan.
 The original sake imported from all over the world is casked at the Chichibu distillery and blended after at least one year of additional aging.
 We do not blend the imported sake as is, but always add our own hands, mature it in the Chichibu environment, and add the essence of Chichibu before blending it.

 Stories like this just make me want to drink more and more!
-A bottle that shows Ichiro’s Malt Chichibu Distillery’s passion for making good whiskey.
+A bottle that shows Ichiro’s Malt Chichibu Distillery’s passion for making good whisky.
 Please try it!

 (*5 regions worldwide: Japan, Scotland, Ireland, U.S.A., Canada)